FlorentCLMichel/Machiavelli/Readme.md

 ## Requirements

 The game currently requires an ansi-compatible terminal (or terminal emulator) for the single-terminal version and for the client.
 The server can in principle run on any terminal.

+Most of the tests were done on an st terminal emulator with zsh on Ubuntu Linux 18.04.

 ## Build

 To build this game, you need a Rust compiler (probably at least version 1.41.0; I tested it with rustc version 1.51.0).
 If you have cargo installed, you may build it by running `cargo build --release` or `make release`.
 (The second option requires that all the prerequisite crates are already installed; the firt one will install them automatically if they are not.)
 The executables can be found in the folder `target/release`.

+## Known bugs

+Here are a few bugs I'm aware of but currently don't know how to solve.
+Any help with these would be warmly welcome!

+* The background colour does not always cover the full screen in the default macOS terminal.
+* When using bash on Ubutu Linux, the background colour is not re-initialized when the connection to the server is lost.

+Both bugs seem to come from slightly different behaviours betweeh shells and/or terminal emulators when reading ASCII escape sequences.
+At the time of writing, I am not aware of any fully portable solution.

+## Report a bug or make a suggestion

+Feel free to open an issue on GitHub or contact me directly at florent.michel.10 [at] normalesup.org (without the spaces and with ‘[at]’ replaced by ‘@’).

+I would be particularly interested in learning about bugs that arise on other OSes, shells, and/or terminal emulators.

 ## To do

-* Add missing comments and unit tests.
+* Correct the known bugs.
 * Properly deal with player disconnection mid-game.
 * Fully multi-threaded server.
 * Allow players to sort their cards out of turn.